Quantum Complexity: A Cryptographic Perspective (CSE 291, 2025 Spring)

 Lecture 4 (Jan 16): A crash course on quantum computing (part 3): gates and circuits, coherent computation, oracle interrogation

-Upperbound Lowerbound for Topic 2 (Grover's algorithm and Basic Lower Bound Techniques)
+Topic 2 (Grover's algorithm and Basic Lower Bound Techniques)

 Lecture 5 (Jan 21): Grover's algorithm and BBBV lower bound